wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-config-ts-reference/configure-wundernode-options.md

 })
 ```

-## Example configuration with default environment variables
+### Configure options with default environment variables

-This configuration fully represents default options if you don't provide any options.
+This configuration illustrates what options you will get when options are not provided via the config.

+By using default environment variables names you could stick with Wundergraph Default behaviour but supply different default values.

 ```typescript
 import { EnvironmentVariable, LoggerLevel, WgEnv } from '@wundergraph/sdk'